Senior Aleksandra Petronijevic became the first player in school-history to record 700 digs in a single-season with 27 on the night

 Episode 28: Jeff Brightwell sits down with Memphis Volleyball Head Coach April Jauregui and talks about the recent Conference USA road trips to East Carolina and Marshall.

-Taking over the volleyball program at her alma mater is a dream fulfilled for Jauregui, who continues to build on the past successes of Memphis volleyball and is in the process of raising the program to an elite status.
-Jauregui showed that she was up to the challenge of guiding the Memphis program, as she led an inexperienced Tiger squad to a 17-14 mark with just one senior and five newcomers on the roster.
+In her first year in 2008, Jauregui showed that she was up to the challenge of guiding the Memphis program, leading an inexperienced Tigers squad to a 17-14 mark with just one senior and five newcomers.
 Three Tigers (Christine Bach, Carolyn Baker and Emily Underwood) earned C-USA postseason awards in Jauregui's inaugural campaign.

-Upon the completion of her volleyball career and graduation from the University of Memphis in 2001, Jauregui moved on to Ohio University, where she served as the Bobcats' volunteer assistant in the fall of 2001, while working towards her master's degree.
+Upon the completion of her collegiate career and graduation from the Memphis in 2001, Jauregui moved on to Ohio University, where she served as the Bobcats' volunteer assistant while working towards her master's degree in the fall of 2001.
 While at Ohio, Jauregui oversaw the program's recruiting and travel.
 On the court, she was in charge of coaching the outside hitters.

 Prior to taking the assistant post at Memphis, the Orange County, Calif., native spent the 2003 and 2004 seasons as an assistant coach under former U of M assistant Fiona Simmons at Lamar University.

 A true student-athlete, she also excelled in the classroom as an eight-time Dean's List student.
-She was selected as the University of Memphis' top female athlete in 2000 when she earned the Elma Roane Award.
+She was selected as the University of Memphis' top female student-athlete in 2000, when she earned the Elma Roane Award.
 She also was tabbed the University's Female Student-Athlete of the Year in 2000.

-Jauregui became Brethren Christian's first female athlete to go to school on an athletic scholarship when she made the decision to come to Memphis.
-Jauregui was the salutatorian of her class at BCHS and was named the California Intercollegiate Federation's Scholar Athlete of the Year for the 1996-97 school year.
+Jauregui became Brethren Christian's first female athlete to go to school on an athletic scholarship when she made the decision to attend Memphis.
+Jauregui was the salutatorian of her class and was named the 1996-97 California Intercollegiate Federation's Scholar Athlete of the Year.